-Beyerdynamic MC930 Microphones (Stereo Set)
+Beyerdynamic MC930 Microphones

 Caution: DO NOT buy the Beyerdynamic MC930 if you dislike detail and clarity unlike most small diaphragm condensors!
 Seriously...this is one serious performer with very nice off axis response and more detail than you may be used to.
 Overheads, choirs, room mic'ing, acoustic instruments, vocals...you name it and the MC930 delivers.
 Beyerdynamic is the "other" German mic company (that doesn't require the sale of your first born child!) with superior sound.

-This high-quality, universal condenser microphone features an exceptional price/performance ratio.Features of the MC 930 are the wide frequency response of 40 - 20,000 Hz and a signal-to-noise ratio of 71 dB.
-The MC 930 is suitable for miking choirs, orchestras and solo instruments.
+The Beyerdynamic MC930 Microphones are a matched pair of high-quality, universal condenser MC930 Microphones to create a stereo image of an instrument or overall recording.
+With an exceptional price/performance ratio, the Beyerdynamic MC930 Microphone offers a wide frequency response of 40 - 20,000 Hz and a signal-to-noise ratio of 71 dB.
+The MC930 is suitable for miking choirs, orchestras and solo instruments.
 Due to the switchable pre-attenuation of 15 dB it provides excellent performance at high sound pressure levels.
 The switchable bass roll-off filter with 6 dB/Octave at 250 Hz compensates for proximity effects.
-With the WS 101 wind screen the MC 930 can be used for vocal applications and speech.
+With the WS 101 wind screen the Beyerdynamic MC930 can be used for vocal applications and speech.
 The Beyerdynamic MC930 is phantom powered (11 - 52 V) and is suitable for live applications and installations.

-Due to its cardioid polar pattern, the MC 930 has a high-gain-before feedback and eliminates noise from the rear.
+Due to its cardioid polar pattern, the Beyerdynamic MC930 has a high-gain-before feedback and eliminates noise from the rear.
 It is not only a first-class tool for studios, but also for sound contracting systems, where excellent sound and maximum gain-before-feedback is required.

-Beyerdynamic MC930 Microphone Features
+Beyerdynamic MC930 Microphones Features

 - Switchable pre-attenuation -15 dB